fb-icon

 3. Remove internal website links

-If your users are clicking on your CTA, but your CTA sends them to the wrong place, that’s a leak in your funnel.
+• Incorrect links in your CTA Buttons.
+These are simple errors to make, but they’re leakage points all the same.
+(And they’re surprisingly common.)
+If your users click on your CTA, but it sends them to the wrong destination, that’s a leak in your funnel.

 • Too many distractions.
-Is your landing page cluttered with too much information?
-Each webpage has to have a clear direction for the user to take.
-Otherwise, they end up distracted and not following your intended path.
+Are your web pages cluttered with too much information?
+Each page on your website is to have a clear direction for the user to take.
+Otherwise, they end up distracted and not taking any action.

 Conduct Usability Testing